 Not all feline health issues are immediately visible by the naked eye, and it’s not like your beloved Maine Coon will be able to sit down next to you and explain what their issue is!
 Therefore, if an owner notices that their usually loving and affectionate Maine Coon has become aggressive overnight, this might be the result of your cat experiencing pain.

 Cats can easily become injured without their owners knowledge, therefore owners should always be alert to changes in their cats behaviour and mannerisms.
 If you suspect an issue, follow our 4 step process:

-- Check cat for signs of injury: e.g. scratches, blood, bites, visible limp
+- Check the cat for signs of injury: e.g. scratches, blood, bites, visible limp

 - Gently stroke cats body: Watch cat for unexpected movements, pain

-- Behavioural changes: e.g. cat dropping food might indicate gum pain
+- Behavioral changes: e.g. cat dropping food might indicate gum pain

-- Veterinary Professional: Ask vet to assess cats health
+- Veterinary Professional: Ask a vet to assess cats health

 2. Sensitive Body Areas

 For example, many cats do not like to be stroked or brushed around their bottoms, even if they do have some knotted or matted fur that needs to be removed.
-Brushing in sensitive areas requires a cat to be completely trusting of their owner.
-Trust is unlikely if your cat has previously been smacked, or in a cat fight.
+Brushing in sensitive areas requires a cat to be completely trusting of its owner.
+Trust is unlikely if your cat has previously been smacked, or in a catfight.